recursionpharma/proxbias/README.md

 - Create whole-genome plots for the DepMap data
 - Demonstrate spitting DepMap cell lines by gene WT/LOF/GOF and assessing proximity bias
 - Link to Recursion's benchmarking repo and show benchmarking results for cpg0016 before and after proximity bias correction
+- Add in code to analyze RNA sequencing data